Back to blog

 • Go to Settings > Calendar > Accounts > Fetch New Data.

-• Ensure "Push" is turned on.
+• Make sure "Push" is turned on.

 3. The "Default Calendar" Trap